MALAII/LEARN-REACT/README.md

            5.create a folder inside src as components (parsel casing ) inside that file - Greetings. import it in app
-           6. props - it is a property used to pass data from parent component to the child component
+           6. props - it is a property used to pass data from parent component to the child component prop drilling- props passing deeping through many components

 Day 3:29/10/2025:
         state: state is special memory inside a component that can holds data which can change over time
         Hooks: hook is a special function used to  state management, lifecycle methods , side effects
         usestate:   usestate is a hook used to manage state in the component use state is assigned to a array of values one is state variable and state function const [state, setState]=usestate(initial value)
         events:action performed by user